Jerry Falwell: Legacy

 Views on Falwell's legacy are mixed.
 Supporters praise his advancement of his socially conservative message.
-They also tout his evangelist ministries, and his stress on church planting and growth.
+They tout his evangelist ministries and his stress on church planting and growth.
 Conversely, many of his detractors have accused him of hate speech and identified him as an "agent of intolerance".

-The antitheistic social commentator Christopher Hitchens described his work as "Chaucerian fraud" and a "faith-based fraud."
-Hitchens took special umbrage with Falwell's alignment with "the most thuggish and demented Israeli settlers", and his declaration that 9/11 represented God's judgment on America's sinful behaviour; deeming it "extraordinary that not even such a scandalous career is enough to shake our dumb addiction to the 'faith-based.'"
-Hitchens also mentioned that, despite his support for Israel, Falwell "kept saying to his own crowd, yes, you have got to like the Jews, because they can make more money in 10 minutes than you can make in a lifetime".
-Appearing on CNN a day after Falwell's death, Hitchens said, "The empty life of this ugly little charlatan proves only one thing: that you can get away with the most extraordinary offenses to morality and to truth in this country if you will just get yourself called 'reverend'."
+The antitheistic social commentator Christopher Hitchens called Falwell's work "Chaucerian fraud" and "faith-based fraud".
+Hitchens took special umbrage at Falwell's alignment with "the most thuggish and demented Israeli settlers" and his declaration that 9/11 represented God's judgment of America's sinful behavior, deeming it "extraordinary that not even such a scandalous career is enough to shake our dumb addiction to the 'faith-based.'"
+Hitchens also said that, despite his support for Israel, Falwell "kept saying to his own crowd, yes, you have got to like the Jews, because they can make more money in 10 minutes than you can make in a lifetime".
+Appearing on CNN the day after Falwell's death, Hitchens said, "The empty life of this ugly little charlatan proves only one thing: that you can get away with the most extraordinary offenses to morality and to truth in this country if you will just get yourself called 'reverend'."

-At one point, prank callers, especially gay activists, constituted an estimated 25 percent of Falwell's total calls, until the ministry disconnected the toll-free number in 1986.
-Edward Johnson, in the mid-1980s, programmed his Atari home computer to make thousands of repeat phone calls to Falwell's 1-800 phone number, since Johnson claimed Falwell had swindled large amounts of money from his followers, including Johnson's own mother.
-Southern Bell forced Johnson to stop after he had run up Falwell's telephone bill an estimated $500,000.
+At one point, prank callers, especially home activists, were an estimated 25 percent of Falwell's total calls until the ministry disconnected the toll-free number in 1986.
+In the mid-1980s, Edward Johnson programmed his Atari home computer to make thousands of repeat phone calls to Falwell's toll-free number as a response to Falwell's having, Johnson felt, swindled large amounts of money from his followers, including Johnson's mother.
+Southern Bell forced Johnson to stop after he had run up Falwell's telephone bill by an estimated $500,000.

-Falwell's son, Jerry Falwell Jr., is an American lawyer who took over as the president of Liberty University upon his father's death, serving until being put on indefinite leave on August 7, 2020, after posting an inappropriate photo with a young woman on social media.
-He then resigned on August 24 amid further questions about his and his wife's sexual and financial involvement with an associate.
-Falwell Jr. later said that the real reason his father began attending church as a teenager was because he had fallen in love with Macel (who played piano there, and was engaged at the time).
-Later he used deception to convince her to break off the engagement.
+Jerry Falwell Jr. is a lawyer; he became president of Liberty University after his father's death and was put on indefinite leave from that position on August 7, 2020, after posting an inappropriate photo with a young woman on social media.
+He resigned on August 24 amid further questions about his and his wife's sexual and financial involvement with an associate.
+Falwell Jr. later said that the real reason his father began attending church as a teenager was that he had fallen in love with Macel, who played piano there and was engaged at the time, and that Falwell Sr. had used deception to convince her to break off the engagement.

-Filmmaker Terrence Malick had intended to write and direct a film that focuses on the lives of both Jerry Falwell and pianist-singer Jerry Lee Lewis since the 1980s, but the project went unproduced.
+Director Terrence Malick has an unproduced screenplay about the lives of Falwell and pianist-singer Jerry Lee Lewis.